 - Judgment and Decision Making

 The learning is reinforced with numerous Case Studies, and on the last day, the candidates put the MRM principles into practice through exercise on a full-mission simulator.

 - The course covers the following STCW 2010 Requirements

 1. A-II/1 - Bridge Resource Management, Leadership and Teamworking Skills.

 2. A-III/1 - Engine Resource Management, Leadership and Teamworking Skills

 4. A-III/2 - Leadership and Managerial Skill

 5. A-III/6 - Leadership and Teamworking Skill

-- To enable use and co-ordination of all the skills, knowledge, experiences and resources available to the ships team to achieve the establish goals of safety and efficiency during voyages.
+- To enable use and co-ordination of all the skills, knowledge, experiences and resources available to the ship's team to achieve the established goals of safety and efficiency during voyages.

-- To motivate the ships team members, and if neccessary, to chane their behaviour to good resource management.
+- To motivate the ships team members, and if necessary, to change their behaviour to good resource management.